microsoft/azure-puppet/cli_tools.md

 <h2 id="sql-database">Creating and managing a SQL database server</h2>

-<p><a href="http://www.windowsazure.com/en-us/services/sql-database/" target="_blank">Windows Azure SQL Database</a> is a fully managed relational database service that delivers flexible manageability, includes built-in high availability, offers predictable performance, and supports massive scale-out.</p>
+<p><a href="http://www.windowsazure.com/en-us/services/sql-database/" target="_blank">Microsoft Azure SQL Database</a> is a fully managed relational database service that delivers flexible manageability, includes built-in high availability, offers predictable performance, and supports massive scale-out.</p>

 <p>You can create and manage a SQL server as in the following example.</p>